Left-Truncated Health Insurance Claims Data: Theoretical Review and Empirical Application: Lifetime State Model

-The population model is further described by acknowledging that $T$ is accompanied by the time past since the age of 50 at study begin, $U$ (if random independent of $T$, or $u$ if not, and denoted `age at study begin').
+The population model is further described by a second measurement, the time elapsed for a person since the age of 50 at study begin, $U$, denoted `age at study begin' (see Figure \ref{bspbild}).
+It is an affine transformation of the birthdate.
+The distribution of $U$ will not be important.

+There is no value in using a symbol for the number of years over which we observe, 2004 -- 2013 in our case study, other than 10.
+That number will not occur in any other meaning.